rafaelpadilla/Object-Detection-Metrics/README.md

 # Create an evaluator object in order to obtain the metrics
 evaluator = Evaluator()
 ```
 Don't forget to put the content of the folder `\lib` in the same folder of your code.
-You could also put it in a different folder and add it in your project as done by the `_init_paths.py` file in the sample code.
+You could also put it in a different folder and add it in your project as done by the `_init_paths.py` [file](https://github.com/rafaelpadilla/Object-Detection-Metrics/blob/master/samples/_init_paths.py) in the sample code.

-With the ```evaluator``` object, you will have access to methods named `GetPascalVOCMetrics`, `PlotPrecisionRecallCurve`, etc.
+With the ```evaluator``` object, you will have access to methods that retrieve the metrics (`GetPascalVOCMetrics`, `PlotPrecisionRecallCurve`, etc).

-All of these methods needs information of your ground truth bounding boxes and detected bounding boxes.
-For that you need to use the class `BoundingBoxes`.
-The snippet below shows to create 6 ground truth bounding boxes belonging to 2 different images (img_0001 and img_0002) and their detections:
+All methods that retreive metrics need information of your bounding boxes (ground truth and detected).
+The class `BoundingBoxes` represents a set of all bounding boxes.
+Each bounding box is represented by the class `BoundingBox`.
+The snippet below shows the creation of the bounding boxes of two images (img_0001 and img_0002).
+In this example there are 6 ground truth bounding boxes (4 belonging to img_0001 and 2 belonging to img_0002), and 3 detections (2 belonging to img_0001 and 2 belonging to img_0002).
+Img_0001 ground truths contain bounding boxes of 3 classes (idClass=0, idClass=1 and idClass=2).
+Img_0002 ground truths contain bounding boxes of 2 classes (idClass=0 and idClass=1):

 ```python
 # Creating the object of the class BoundingBoxes